jlevy/og-equity-compensation/README.md

   size, revenue, and influence.
   Once a company is established in the market and successful for a while, it usually stops being called a startup.
-- ☝️ The terminology around companies and corporations have legal significance, but the term *startup* is informal, and not everyone uses it consistently.
+- ☝️ The terminologies around companies and corporations have legal significance, but the term *startup* is informal, and not everyone uses it consistently.
 - Startups are not the same as small businesses.
   Small businesses, like a coffee shop or plumbing business, typically intend to grow slowly and organically, while typically relying much less on investment capital and equity